MuhammadRidha7/Shia-vs-Sunni/README.md

 `Tafsir Alusi, vol 22, page 14` \
 `Jami' ul-Bayan Tarabi, vol 22, page 11 and 13` \
 And many more sources.

+Whenever The Prophet (s) entered the house of Fatima, he would say: \
+Assalam alaykum Ahl al-Bayt wa rahmatullah wa barakatuh \
+Then, he would recite the ayah of purification. \
+`Majma uz-Zawa'id, by Haytham, vol 9, page 169`

+Whenever The Prophet (s) passed by the house of Fatima, he would recite the ayah of purification three times. \
+`Shawahid ut-Tanzil, vol 2, page 20`

+Some say The Prophet (s) has said the same thing when passing by the house of Aisha, but that just shows contradictions in authentic Sunni sources:

+The Prophet (s) pointed at the house of Aisha and said: Fitna is here!
+Fitna is here!
+The horn of Satan will rise from here! \
+`Sahih Bukhari, vol 4, page 82`

+The Prophet (s) pointed at the house of Aisha and said: The head of kufr is here, and the horn of Satan will appear here! \
+`Sahih Muslim, vol 4, page 2229`

 Now, onto the implications of this purification. \
 Allah has 2 wills, a "Tashri'i" will, and a "Takwini" will, and this is something Sunni scholars accept. \